MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 ## Who can collaborate on a call?

-A Dynamics 365 Guides on HoloLens user can collaborate with:
+A Dynamics 365 Guides HoloLens user can collaborate with:

 - A Teams desktop user (PC or Mac) on a one-to-one call, group call, or scheduled meeting that's set up through Teams or Outlook.
 To learn more about different combinations of HoloLens and Teams users on group calls, see [Group calls](#group-calls).